Ben Mulroney: etalk

-Mulroney is best known as the former host of the entertainment news program etalk from 2002 to 2020, where he covered major events in entertainment, including the Oscars, the Golden Globes, and the Juno Awards.

-In April 2009, Mulroney added radio show host to his résumé with the launch of the CHUM Radio show, etalk 20.
+Mulroney hosted the entertainment news program etalk from 2002 to 2020, where he covered major events in entertainment, including the Oscars, the Golden Globes, and the Juno Awards.
+In April 2009, Mulroney also became host of the CHUM Radio show, etalk 20.
 The two-hour radio program was broadcast on 11 radio stations across Canada and counted down the top 20 chart-topping hits and includes celebrity interviews.

 In February 2010, Mulroney and other staff from etalk covered the Vancouver 2010 Olympic Winter Games for CTV.

 On June 22, 2020, Mulroney announced his resignation as host of etalk saying, "More than ever, we need more Black voices, more Indigenous voices, more people of colour in the media as well as every other profession – and that is why I have decided to immediately step away from my role at etalk to create space for a new perspective and a new voice."
 His resignation came in the wake of a controversy in which his wife was accused of harassing Sasha Exeter, a black influencer.

 Your Morning

-In June 2016, he was announced as the cohost, with Anne-Marie Mediwake, of CTV's new morning show Your Morning, which replaced the venerable Canada AM.
-He left the program, effective October 1, 2021, in order to "pursue a career as a producer, developing unique projects for both Canadian and global audiences".
+In June 2016, he was announced as the co-host, with Anne-Marie Mediwake, of CTV's new morning show Your Morning, which replaced the venerable Canada AM.
+He left the program, effective October 1, 2021, saying it was to "pursue a career as a producer, developing unique projects for both Canadian and global audiences".